 Clients leading a route (II/III) in company with instructor

 Clients choice (Grade III/IV climb)

-Intro to intermediate route examples:
+Examples of Intro to intermediate routes:

 - Curved Ridge (II) Glen Coe

 - North Buttress (III) Glen Coe

 - Tower Ridge (III) - Ben Nevis